International Specialized Hospital of Uganda: International collaboration

-Following completion, a 10-year operation period will be accorded to the developers, in order for them to recoup their investment.
+Following completion of construction, an 8-year operation period has been accorded to the developer.
 Following that, the ownership of the institution will revert to the Ugandan government.
 The facility is expected to attract referrals from the countries of the African Great Lakes region.

 In September 2018, the Daily Monitor reported that the Ugandan Cabinet had resolved to ban the use of public funds to treat government officials and politicians at foreign medical facilities, once this hospital is completed.
 This will save government an estimated US$7–10 million every year.

 Parliamentary approval

 In March 2019, the Parliament of Uganda approved a government guarantee of US$379.7 million (USh1.3 trillion) to construct this hospital.
 A consortium comprising Finasi of Italy and ROKO Construction Limited of Uganda, was selected to construct the hospital.
 The facility will include an 80-bed cancer centre.
 As of October 2024, construction was ongoing with partial opening to patients anticipated in calendar year 2025.

 It is expected that when completed, the facility will employ 1,100 Ugandans and 30-40 medical expatriates.
 New construction includes a 264-bed hospital, an 82–room budget hotel, a 500-seater conference hall, a health training school and staff housing.
 The total built-up area is approximately 85000 m2.